 Why not try it?

-Every object we use daily, however insignificant, has a giant impact when used on a large scale.
-Each time we think, “I’m just one more different,” we have to remember that quite possibly there are millions of other people thinking the same.
+Every object we use daily, however insignificant, has a huge impact when used on a large scale.
+Each time we think, “I’m just one more doing different,” we have to remember that quite possibly there are millions of other people thinking the same.

-Rather than brushing your teeth, opting for alternatives of this kind is part of a changing movement that, however quiet it may be at the end of the day, can have a huge positive impact on our planet.
+Rather than brushing your teeth, opting for alternatives of this kind makes you part of a changing movement that, as quiet as it may be, at the end of the day, can have a huge positive impact on our planet.

-So if it’s time to change your brush, think twice about your next choice, and remember that no matter how many bamboo alternatives you use, pandas won’t go hungry.
+So, if it’s time to change your toothbrush, think twice about your next choice, and remember that no matter how many bamboo alternatives you use, pandas won’t go more hungry.